 - Defined words are in italics.
-They are defined in the Glossary. - The main key words are in italics. - Examples are in smaller italic 9-point font. - In document references are in underlined.
-References are to section heading titles. - External references are in dotted underline italic.
+They are defined in the Glossary. - Examples are in smaller 9-point font. - In document references are in underlined.
+References are to section heading titles. - External web or Australian AAS & GPG document links are in dotted underline italic.